ericausente/cis-configmap-as3/README.md

 We are now to specify the ingress controller that should handle the ingress resource by using the ingressClassName Source of truth in terms of parameters are now found in here: https://clouddocs.f5.com/containers/latest/userguide/ingress.html

-Now deploy the hello-world app:
+To Deploy Hello World:
 ```
-kubectl create -f deployment-hello-world.yaml
+kubectl apply -f deployment-hello-world.yaml
-kubectl create -f nodeport-service-hello-world.yaml
+kubectl apply -f nodeport-service-hello-world.yaml
+kubectl apply -f configmap-hello-world.yaml
 ```

+## Take note that:
     nodeport-service-hello-world.yaml has the below labels, so make sure before you implement/apply your configmap, you modify it as necessary.

 ```
 apiVersion: v1